 set, we use our code generation tool to generate code.

-Step 2 We simulate the execution State machine by using Moka to extract a sequence Trace 1 of ob- served traces including executed actions.
+Step 2 We simulate the execution of the State machine by using Moka to extract a sequence Trace 1 of ob- served traces including executed actions.

 Step 3 The sequence (Traces 2) is obtained through the runtime execution of the code generated in Step 1.